kohr-h/misc/dl/instructions.md

 ## Exercises and Experiments

 **Important:** Please take notes while trying different things.
-Best would be to work in one or several Python scripts (not directly in the console) and adding comments as you go.
+Best would be to work in one *Python script* per task (not directly in the console) and adding comments as you go.
+You can also work in a Jupyter notebook, just run (in a directory higher than where you want to put the notebook file):

+    conda install notebook
+    jupyter-notebook

 ### Theano